stiglers-eponym/BeamerPresenter/README.md

 (`beamerpresenter --version`) or the Qt version if you have problems building BeamerPresenter (`qmake --version`).

 It can also be very helpful to have some debug information when you report program crashs.
-To build BeamerPresenter with debug information use (for MuPDF):
+To build BeamerPresenter with debug information, use (for MuPDF):
 ```sh
 qmake CONFIG+=debug RENDERER=mupdf && make
 ```